Forth & Clyde Canal Skipper's Guide

 Explore the Forth & Clyde Canal, discover Scotland’s industrial heartland and vibrant green corridors via the Falkirk Wheel and the Kelpies.

 - Do have an adequate number of competent crew aboard.
-Single-handed passage is possible but may be subject to delays depending on staff availability to assist
+Single-handed passage is not possible on this canal.

 - Do relax and take your time.